 Over the next several years, David assumed greater personal importance in Carol's life, becoming a beloved "son" to her as she painstakingly helped him to overcome his self-abuse.

 Ultimately, it was their loving, reciprocal relationship that spawned Carol's quest for broader understanding and respect for all persons with profound retardation

 To this day, Carol believes that God sent her to David, for it was his "torture turned to trust" that led her to accept God in a more personal and inclusive way.

 Along their often arduous path, David's plight brought Carol and Theo Hanzel together.
 It was then through Theo's friendship with Nancy Chalfant, that the three became acquainted.

-The seemingly unrelated forces and all the essential elements were coming together to create the necessary atmosphere for the realization of the progressive dream that would develop into Verland.
+The seemingly unrelated forces and all the essential elements were coming together to create the necessary atmosphere and components for the realization of the progressive dream that would develop into Verland.